sboursault/training/training-walkthrough.md

 _The trainer writes and explains the tests for:_

-- _always shows the number of products in basket_
+- _The mini-basket always shows the number of products in basket_
-- _doesn't show the number of products in basket_
+- _When empty, it doesn't show the number of products in basket_

-_The spec file can be created from the dashboad._
+_The spec file can be created from the Cypress dashboard._

 ```typescript
 // mini-basket.cy.ts